joshenders/hdmetor.github.io/_posts/2016-10-10-how-to-combine-queries-in-es.md

 ---
 layout: post
 title: How to combine boolean queries in Elasticsearch
-description: "How to combine elasticsearch queries."
+description: 'How to combine elasticsearch queries.'
 modified: 2016-10-10
 tags: [python, elasticsearch, boolean queries]
 image: